antor44/livestream_video/README.md

 "Playlist4Whisper" is an application that displays a playlist for "livestream_video.sh".
 It plays an online video and uses AI technology to transcribe the audio into text.
 It supports multi-instance and multi-user execution, and allows for changing options per channel and global options.

-Author: Antonio R. Version: 1.32 License: MIT
+Author: Antonio R. Version: 1.42 License: GPL 3.0

 Usage: